Srikrishna69420/Explainable-Genre-Aware-Recommender-Systems-with-Spider-Chart-Visualization/README.md

 # Explainable Genre-Aware Recommender Systems with Spider Chart Visualization
 This is the code used to produce outputs for the publication.
 I have used MovieLens database for the movies, specifically MovieLens 32M and MovieLens Latest Small dataset.
 It includes two files, Recommender_small and Recommender_big.
 The only difference between the two is the latter uses MovieLens 32M.
 I have been approved to redistribute the datasets, provided it is distributed under the same licence conditions.
+Due to file size constraint, I have uploaded only the Recommender_small, and for Recommender_big, I have attached the link to the google drive.